 part I: introduction

 Op-eds are one of the most powerful tools in communications today.
-They can make a careers.
+They can make a career.
 They can break a career.

 But there’s often lots of mystery around editorials and op-eds.
 I mean: What does op-ed even stand for?

 Well, let’s start with editorials.
 Editorials are columns written by a member of a publication’s board or editors, and they are meant to represent the view of the publication.
 While reporting has the main purpose of informing the public, editorials can serve a large number of purposes.
 But typically editorials aim to persuade an audience on a controversial issue.

 Op-eds, on the other hand, are “opposite the editorial” page columns.
 They began as a way for an author to present an opinion that opposed the one on the editorial board.
 Note that an op-ed is different than a letter to the editor, which is when someone writes a note to complain about an article, and that note is published.
 Think of a letter to the editor as an old, more study form of the comments section of an article.

 The New York Times produced the first modern op-ed in 1970, and over time, op-eds became a way for people to simply express their opinions in the media.
 They tend to be written by experts, observers, or someone who is passionate about a topic, and as media in general becomes more partisan, op-eds have become more and more common.